 Intelligent query processing in SQL databases

-The intelligent query processing (QP) feature family includes features with broad impact that improve the performance of existing workloads with minimal implementation effort.
+The intelligent query processing (QP) feature family includes features with broad impact that improve the performance of existing workloads with minimal implementation effort to adopt.

 You can make workloads automatically eligible for intelligent query processing by enabling the applicable database compatibility level for the database.
 You can set this using Transact-SQL.
 For example: